Tuwaiq-jed-kot2/HW-Week2_Day03_Inheritance_and_ClassTypes/assignment.md

 ---
 ### Open Questions:
 - What is the difference between `enum classes` and `data classes`?
+- The only difference is that enum constants are public, static and final (unchangeable - cannot be overridden)
-- Which one of the `object` keyword ways can be used for the inheritance concept?
+- Which one of the `object` keyword ways can be used for the inheritance concept? singletons object